 Hi everybody, during alert level two we are able to see you for routine face to face consultations.

 -In short this means you deciding with your therapist whether you'd prefer ppe gear worn or not, as it is not essential except for vulnerable community members.
-Also, that physical contact is fine (ie face down in a table, working with limbs) but ideally limited.
-Even neck work is fine, but face to face contact should be limited.
-Finally, reassuring you that we will be cleaning common surfaces between clients.

 For more detail please read the protocols below, these are based on the physiotherapist and acupuncture register guidelines to maximise safety for all of us.
 They include ongoing risk assessment and appropriate infection prevention control procedures.